fpereiro/gotoB/readme.md

 B.mount ('body', counter);
 ```

-Notice that the value of `counter` is directly passed to the brick as its first argument.
+Notice that the value of `counter` is directly passed to the view as its first argument.

 By the way, if you passed `['counter']` instead of `'counter'` as the path, the result would be the same: `B.view ('counter', ...` is the same as `B.view (['counter'], ...`.

-This brick not very useful, unless you expect your user to update the app through the developer console.
+This view not very useful, unless you expect your user to update the app through the developer console.
 To complete the counter, let's add a button that when clicked, will execute a function that updates the counter.

 ```javascript
 var counter = function () {